bonitasoft/bonita-doc/md/product-versioning.md

 A technical Id also exists for Bonita components, and it follows the usual semantic versioning X.Y.Z:
 * X is the major version number.
 It changes when non-backward compatible changes are implemented.
 * Y is the minor version number.
-It version changes when backward compatible features are added.
+It changes when backward compatible features are added.
 A minor version is released every six months to improve continuously Bonita.
 * Z is the maintenance version number.
 The maintenance versions contain fixes.
 Maintenance versions are released every month between two Bonita YYYY.# versions.
 These versions are cross-compatible by default for the same YYYY.# version (for Bonita Runtime and Bonita Studio).

 For example, upgrading from a 2021.1-0205 to a 2021.1-0401 will not require any migration.
 However, upgrades from a 7.11.5 to a 2021.1-0205 will require a migration.